VOP1234/conceitos-do-nodejs/README.md

 ## :rocket: Tecnologias

-This project was developed with the following technologies:
+This project was developed with the following technology:

 - [Node.js](https://nodejs.org/en/)